 If you have problems sleeping you should read The Sleep Solution — Why Your Sleep is Broken and How to Fix It by Dr. Chris Winter.
 Most nights my sleep is “fragmented” — meaning that more nights than I like, I frequently wake up and when I wake up I experience problems getting back to sleep.
 Dr. Winter’s book helped me understand why my sleeping pattern was broken and what I need to do to improve the quality my sleep.
+Later in the article, I describe my personal journey to fix my sleep using Dr. Winter’s book.

 The Sleep Solution

 Dr. Winter’s book is much needed, especially for those of us in search of better sleep.
 I have read many blog articles on sleep and, for the most part, I find them repetitive and uninformative.
-They tell you that your health is at risk if you do not sleep or, that you need a certain number of hours of sleep per night, and finally that you should sleep in a dark, cool room and not take your computer or iPhone to bed with you.
+They tell you that your health is at risk if you do not sleep, that you need a certain number of hours of sleep per night, and finally that you should sleep in a dark, cool room and not take your computer or iPhone to bed with you.

 The problem is that the people who read these articles usually have sleep problems, often follow all of these guidelines and still cannot sleep.
 The reader is left with a sense of failure and anxiety — which furthers the sleeping problem!